 Know what to expect

-Below is a list of U.S. starting salary ranges for a number of senior-level positions.
-More detailed information is featured in the Salary Guide for Accounting and Finance from Robert Half.
-Additional experience and in-demand certifications typically boost most senior-level consultant salary ranges:
+Below is a list of midpoint salaries for a number of senior-level positions in the United States.
+More detailed information is featured in the 2019 Robert Half Salary Guide for Accounting and Finance Professionals.
+(Note: Additional experience and in-demand certifications typically boost the amount of compensation for a senior-level consultant.)

 Your consultant salary will correlate to the size of the organization you work with, as well as your overall experience, certifications and graduate degrees.
-You can use Robert Half Management Resources' Salary Calculator to refine the salary ranges for your local area and specific consulting position.
+You can use the Robert Half Salary Calculator to refine the salary ranges for your local area and specific consulting position.

 With organizations looking to hire skilled consultants to help support key initiatives, it's a good time to launch your consulting career.
 And whether you decide to pursue the consulting path on your own or work through a reputable staffing firm, you'll likely find opportunities to earn just as much as — and perhaps, even more — than you would in a full-time position.